 If you’re into rosin or pressing dabs, chances are you’ve heard of the Sasquash Rosin Press.
 Started in 2016 by Support The Roots LLC., the Sasquash line has been a popular rosin extraction staple among beginners and professionals alike.
-Based in Southern California, they have become one of the leading manufacturers of rosin presses in the country.
+Based in Southern California, they have become one of the country's leading manufacturers of rosin presses.

 Will you be the next one to own a Sasquash rosin press?
 Let’s dive into the different models and see which one fits your needs.